meedan/meedan.com/README.md

 ## Overview

-0. Install the npm and node and ruby 2.x
+0. Install the npm  and node (eg. or the Node installer or on a mac using Brew using `brew install node`)
+0. Install ruby 2.x (eg with [rvm](https://rvm.io))
-1. `make` — This will run the make file to install the build system (local and global npm modules, and ruby gems).
+0. `make` — This will run the make file to install the build system (local and global npm modules, and ruby gems).
-2. `npm start` — this will run middleman with bundler.
+0. `npm start` — this will run middleman with bundler.
-3. Edit .scss, .html and .js files.
+0. Edit .scss, .html and .js files.
 The browser should live-reload.

 ## This is a [Middleman](http://middlemanapp.com/) site

 [Middleman](http://middlemanapp.com/) compiles our static site `build` from files in `source`.

-Middleman is a rubyish (sinatraish) and markdownish templating & routing system.
+Middleman is a ruby and markdown templating & routing system.
 When you work with middleman you are generating a static site that is generated in a `build` directory, but you only see the `source` files while you are working.
-When you are ready to make the static build of all your pages with all your templating logic re-run, you do `middleman build`.
+When you are ready to make the static build of all your pages with all your templating logic re-run, you do `middleman build` (or in Meedan’s case, the build system does it for you).
 You have to do that before you deploy.
 Commit and push the latest `build` directory to deploy it.
 Middleman is designed for people who do this routine all day.

 ## Quick start